 Tay is proud of its heritage and values the unique environmental features, waterfront areas, and natural setting that are a part of the community.

 Through tourism, agriculture, commerce and industry, Tay endeavors to develop a diverse and stable local economy, which is compatible with the environment and lifestyles.

 Tay strives to ensure a range of community services to provide residents and visitors with lifelong opportunities in the community.

 Tay has a strong history of partnerships in the Township and is committed to building upon and using these partnerships to achieve broad community development goals and ensure that Tay remains a safe, affordable and active community.

 The Township of Tiny is an environmentally focused, diverse family of communities providing an economically sustainable and healthy lifestyle for its residents and visitors alike.
-Corporate Values encompass operational performance excellence, building strong and vibrant communities, growing the local economy, respect for the rural environment, responsible and responsive government and improving technology for its residents.
+Corporate values encompass operational performance excellence, building strong and vibrant communities, growing the local economy, respect for the rural environment, responsible and responsive government and improving technology for its residents.

-Tiny home to the Tiny Marsh Provincial Wildlife Area; Ontario’s first provincially owned and managed wetland.
+Tiny is home to the Tiny Marsh Provincial Wildlife Area; Ontario’s first provincially owned and managed wetland.
 It offers visitors year-round use of 600 hectares of marsh and 300 hectares of field and forest.
 Residents and visitors can also take advantage of Awenda Provincial Park, set on the beautiful shores of Georgian Bay, for camping, hiking, and cross-country skiing.